AvineshTripathi/edu-client/CONTRIBUTING.md

 ## 📌 Pushing your changes

-Now you have made the changes , tested them, and built them. so now its time to push them.
+Now you have made the changes , tested them, and built them so now its time to push them.

 1. Goto your terminal and type `git status` and hit enter, this will show your changes from the files
 2. Then type in `git add` and hit enter, this will add all the files to staging area